Joe Ricketts

-Early life
+Early and personal life

 John Joseph Ricketts was born and raised in Nebraska City, Nebraska, the son of Florence M. (Erhart) and Donavon Platte Ricketts.
+He attended St. Bernard's Academy in Nebraska City, where he met his future wife Marlene Margaret (Volkmer).
+They both graduated in 1959.
 He obtained a bachelor's degree from Creighton University in Omaha, Nebraska in 1968.
-Ricketts is married to Marlene Margaret (Volkmer), with whom he has four children, Pete, Thomas, Laura, and Todd, who were raised Roman Catholic.
+Joe and Marlene Ricketts have four children, Pete, Thomas, Laura, and Todd, who were raised Catholic.
 He currently resides in Hoback Basin, Wyoming.

 Regarding his time in Omaha during the 1960s, Ricketts wrote in his 2019 memoir The Harder You Work, the Luckier You Get about "stockbrokers destroying their lives with dope, alcohol, and sex, which was just another kind of drug":

 Our substance of choice was beer.
 Beer, whatever its drawbacks, is not dope.
 Marlene generally did not come out for drinks on Friday at the Rookery.
 She went home and got supper ready for the children.
 Often, I did not get home in time to eat with them.
 I might have had twelve beers on a Friday evening.
 I might have had more.
 I'm sure there were a few nights that it was only by the grace of God that I didn't have a car accident.
 But it was only beer and it helped me get rid of all my pent-up stress.
 I got myself home, and our family and our business could press on together.